 Several clinical trials are underway to study the BEAR implant and its safety and efficacy.

-- BEAR I: Enrollment is completed in this single-center, non-randomized, two-arm study that compared 10 patients treated with the BEAR implant to 10 patients treated with hamstring autograft ACL reconstruction.
+- BEAR I: This single-center, non-randomized, two-arm study compared 10 patients treated with the BEAR implant to 10 patients treated with hamstring autograft ACL reconstruction.
 In this small, first-in-human study, the BEAR implant produced similar outcomes to ACLR with a hamstring autograft.

 - BEAR II: Enrollment is completed in this single-center, non-randomized, two-arm study that compared 65 patients treated with the BEAR implant to 35 patients treated with autograft ACL reconstruction.